-As one of North America’s leading providers of scenting services, we here at Ambius help some of the biggest national brands create better in-store experiences with the use of state-of-the-art scent machines.
+As one of North America’s leading providers of scenting services, Ambius helps some of the biggest national brands create better in-store experiences with the use of state-of-the-art scent machines.

-Our scents range from Rose Mist to Pink Grapefruit to Ginger Essence to Chocolate Chip Cookie.
-While different businesses often require very specific scents or even custom scents, there are a few fragrances that are very popular with retailer.
-Below we’ve listed “4 Scents That Will Save Your Store” and some interesting information about why these scents are commonly permeated in the retail industry.
+Our scents range from citrus and floral to gourmand and woody.
+While different businesses often require very specific scents or even custom scents, there are a few fragrances that are very popular with retailers.
+Below we’ve listed 4 scents that work perfectly in a retail environment along with some interesting information about why these scents are so successful.

-Lavender – The smell of lavender can be described as refreshing, rich, warm, bold, intense, balancing and sweet.
-This floral scent contains essences of French lavender, begamot and clary sage.
+The smell of lavender can be described as refreshing, rich, warm, bold, intense, balancing and sweet.
+This floral scent contains essences of French lavender, bergamot and clary sage.
 You will often encounter lavender smells in stores that want to create peaceful environments.
 Studies have found that the smell of lavender can reduce signs of depression and anxiety.
 Outside of the retail world, lavender is a popular scent for spas and hospitals.
-Lavender has been used in several hospital emergency room waiting rooms to calm families while loved ones are being treated.
+Lavender has been used in several hospital waiting rooms to calm visitors and patients alike.

-Fresh Cotton – The smell of fresh cotton is another scent brands often turn to in helping their customers feel comfortable.
+The smell of fresh cotton is another scent brands often turn to in helping their customers feel comfortable.
 Fresh cotton can be described as casual, soft, clean, friendly and playful.
-Fresh cotton combines the essences of night-blooming jasmine with a white musk.
-A relaxing aroma, a fresh cotton fragrance promotes peaceful feelings.
+Fresh cotton combines the essence of night-blooming jasmine with white musk.
+A relaxing aroma, fresh cotton fragrance promotes peaceful feelings.
 Clothing retailers may be partial to the smell of fresh cotton to reinforce the natural aroma of new clothing fabric.

-Vanilla – The smell of vanilla has also been found to reduce depression in studies and is often associated with pleasant childhood memories.
-The essence of vanilla can be described as warm, inviting, sweet, fun, friendly and purity.
+The smell of vanilla has also been found to reduce depression in studies and is often associated with pleasant childhood memories.
+The essence of vanilla can be described as warm, inviting, sweet, fun, friendly and reminiscent of purity.
 Vanilla scents have also been known to calm people.
 A study in Germany found that humans were startled less when a vanilla fragrance was released into the air.
-Vanilla is also included in many other scents in the Ambius Premium Scenting catalog, including Peppermint Latte, Iced Gingerbread and more.
+Vanilla is also included in many other scents in the Ambius Premium Scenting catalog, including Peppermint Latte, Marine Sawgrass and more.

-Christmas Tree – Anyone who visits their local mall after Thanksgiving in the U.S. knows how important the holiday season is to the retail business.
+Anyone who visits their local mall after Thanksgiving in North America knows how important the holiday season is to the retail industry.
 Stores put out all the stops to attract shoppers.
-While fire safety laws mostly prevents the installation of live trees, stores can use a Christmas Tree fragrance to help spread the spirit of the season.
-The scent of Christmas Tree can be described as outdoorsy, homey, cold, earthy, sturdy, strong and vibrant.
+While fire safety laws mostly prevent the installation of live trees, stores can use a Christmas tree fragrance to help spread the spirit of the season.
+The scent of Christmas tree can be described as outdoorsy, homey, cold, earthy, sturdy, strong and vibrant.
 The smell of white pine and birch tree truly captures the winter and the joy of Christmas.

-Curious about how scent marketing in the retail industry?
-Read these case studies to see examples of olfactory success.
+Curious about how scent marketing works in the retail industry?
+Read more about our approach.